Skip to contents

 • race: Race/ethnicity category

-• hcez: Geographic zone identifier
+• zone: Geographic zone identifier

 Population initialization file must contain: N (total population), S0, I0, V0, R0 (initial compartment counts)